camwalford/Assignment3/README.txt

 V1.c can be used create the expected output for the input files.
 I have used it to create the current ones and believe it is correct.

+There are several methods that can be used to optimize the code for speed without changing the output.
+Here are some suggestions:

+Use iterative methods instead of recursive ones:
+Recursion can be slow and consume more memory due to the function call stack.
+You can replace the recursive functions with iterative ones using loops and data structures such as a stack.

+Improve memory allocation:
+The current code uses calloc to allocate memory for each new node.
+This can be optimized by using a memory pool or a custom allocator.
+A memory pool allocates a large chunk of memory at once, and then you can use it to store new nodes as they are created.
+This can reduce the overhead of memory allocation calls and deallocations.

+Optimize the tree structure:
+The tree structure in the code is an unbalanced binary search tree.
+You can use a self-balancing binary search tree, such as an AVL tree or a Red-Black tree, to keep the tree balanced.
+This will improve the time complexity of insertions and deletions from O(n) to O(log n), where n is the number of nodes.

+Read input files and process them simultaneously:
+Instead of reading input files sequentially, read and process them simultaneously.
+This can be done using multi-threading, where one thread reads and processes the first file while another reads and processes the second file.
+This can speed up the overall processing time.

+Use compiler optimizations:
+Use compiler flags to optimize the code.
+For example, in GCC, you can use the -O3 flag to enable the highest level of optimization.

+Minimize the use of standard I/O functions:
+Standard I/O functions like fscanf and fprintf can be slow.
+Instead, use lower-level I/O functions like read and write, or read the entire file into a buffer and process it in memory.

+Please note that each optimization should be tested for correctness and performance improvements, as different optimizations may have different effects on different systems or inputs.